 Possible malicious usage

-- Obtain admin access
+• Obtain admin access

-- Remove data on the associated PrestaShop
+• Remove data from the associated PrestaShop

-- Rewrite SMTP settings to hijacked emails
+• Rewrite SMTP settings to hijack emails

 Proof of concept